- Last updated:

 - Healthy Land and Water have a range of fact sheets, including:

-- how products work under rainfall pressures on various soils, and
+- how products work under rainfall pressures on various soil types; and

-- trialing new methods to minimise erosion, manage drainage and capture sediment.
+- research and innovation by trialing new methods to minimise erosion, manage drainage and capture sediment.

 Reports about significant pollution incidents can be made to Queensland Government 24/7 pollution hotline on 1300 130 372.